Roboy/ravestate/README.md

-# bua
+# Welcome to the Bubbling User Action Library

-Bua is Roboy's bubbling user action library, and southern German slang for "little boy".
+Bua is a reactive library for interactive real-time systems, and southern German slang for "little boy".